-A tiny Windows software can be downloaded for free from the RME website.
-It can use any existing MIDI port within the system to perform remote control and status requests of all ADI-6432 via a simple mouse click.
-Most appealing is the combination with a HDSP MADI (PCI card), offering a direct control of the ADI-6432 via MADI.
-The remote control software then uses a virtual MIDI port of the card (port 3), which directly sends and receives MIDI data via MADI.
+A free remote software for Windows and Mac OS X can be downloaded from the RME website.
+It can use any existing MIDI port within the system to perform remote control and status requests of any number of supported RME units via a simple mouse click.
+Most appealing is the combination with a HDSP(e) MADI, offering a direct control of the ADI-6432 via MADI.
+The remote control software then uses a virtual MIDI port of the card, which directly sends and receives MIDI data via MADI.